Formerly Known as CardFlex

 - Complaints & Service: Cliq has received over 10 public complaints.

-- BBB Rating: Cliq has no rating with the Better Business Bureau and has received three complaints in the past three years.
+- BBB Rating: Cliq has no rating with the Better Business Bureau and has received one complaint in the past three years.

 - Rates & Fees: How Merchants Got The Best Rates With Cliq